gitpress/sinatra-playground/book/sinatrawebsite.md

 </div>
 ```

 In this file we have added a class called jumbotron which gives us a large shoutout area with a grey background.
 Inside it we have defined a container area and within that a heading and paragraph element.
-The paragraph

-in ```../views/layout.erb```:
+in ```../views/layout.erb``` write:
 ```erb
 <!DOCTYPE html>
 <html lang="en">